 Kinross House – The most beautiful and regular piece of Architecture in Scotland

 This was Daniel Defoe’s description of Kinross House, the home built by the remarkable politician “on the make” Sir William Bruce.
-So grand were his plans that there were even thoughts it was intended as a royal residence.
+So grand was his plans that there were even thoughts it was intended as a royal residence.
 The architect never saw the building fully completed as he soon fell from the favour of the new Scottish king.
 The parts of the interior and grounds that were completed to the original designs were grand enough to attract regular admirers of this fine Scottish estate.

 Sir William Bruce had designs on building a major role for himself in the brave new world of late seventeenth-century Scottish court life.
 He started his role in royal circles by remodelling Holyrood House and this leads him to acquire some positions of power in the new Scottish political world.
 He had helped Charles II to reach the English throne in 1660 which gave him his baronetcy but proved trouble for him in the future.
 Newfound wealth prompted Bruce to buy large Kinross Estate and start to create a lasting piece of Scottish architecture.

-The building was never going to be cheap – extensive drainage works was required to even commence building the house.
+The building was never going to be cheap – extensive drainage works were required to even commence building the house.
 No one really knows why Bruce fell from favour but his closeness to Charles’ administration would not have proved popular when James II came to power in 1685.
 There are also questions as to whether his wealth came from sources not entirely legitimate even at a time when abuse of government power was the norm.
 Initially, however, James appointed Bruce as Privy Councillor so he probably thought the money would keep flowing and he would be safe to commence the build of Kinross House in 1685.